Early Adopters: First 20 receive 20% off with 1 year technical support.

 Dynamic Membership

-Adding or removing users applies the appropriate permission changes and enforces for all new connections.
+Adding or removing users applies the associated permission changes and enforces for all new connections.

 Clean Revocation